mhardcastle/lotss-catalogue/flowchart/README.md

 ### `get_visual_flags.py`
-Adds the following columns to the PyBDSF catalogue:
+Adds the following columns to the PyBDSF catalogue relating to visual classification results of subsamples selected in the flowchart:
 * artefact_flag
 * clustered_flag
 * Lclustered_flag